This warming and hearty Shepherd's Pie with Mash is bursting full of flavours and make the perfect dinner night option, from HelloFresh.

 Finely Chopped Tomatoes with Onion and Garlic

-Preheat your oven to 200°C. Bring a large saucepan of water up to the boil with a pinch of salt to the boil for the potato.
-Meanwhile, chop the potatoes into 2cm chunks (peel first if you prefer a smoother mash).
+Preheat your oven to 200°C. Bring a large saucepan of water up to the boil with 0.5 tsp of salt for the potatoes.
+Meanwhile, chop the potatoes into 2cm chunks (peel them first if you prefer a smoother mash).
 Trim the carrot (no need to peel) and grate on the coarse side of your grater.

-Add the potatoes to the boiling water and cook until you can easily slip a knife through, 10-15 mins.
+Add the potatoes to the boiling water and cook until you can easily slip a knife through them, 15-20 mins.
 Drain in a colander then return to the pan, off the heat.
-Meanwhile, heat a drizzle of oil in a large frying pan on high heat.
-When hot, add the lamb mince, breaking it up with a wooden spoon, and fry, stirring, until brown, 4-5 mins.
+Meanwhile, heat a large frying pan on high heat (no oil).
+When hot, add the lamb and cook until browned, 4-5 mins.
+Break it up with a wooden spoon as it cooks.
+Drain off any excess fat.

 Stir the carrot into the lamb mince, then add the dried oregano.
 Pour in the finely chopped tomatoes, red wine stock pot and water (see ingredients for amount) and bring to the boil, stirring to dissolve the stock pot.
 Reduce the heat to medium and simmer until thick and tomatoey, 8-10 mins.

 Meanwhile, trim the green beans.
-Thinly slice the spring onion.
+Trim and thinly slice the spring onion.